NickdevC/weekend-warrior-react/README.md

 <img src="src/assets/readme_images/moreDropdown_menu.png">

+#### Potential Future Features

+* The ability for users to comment on existing comments, creating mini threads within an adventure post
+* The ability for users to comment using images of their own

 [Return to contents](#contents)

 # Technologies Used

 ## Languages
-* [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) - The markup language used to create the structure of the site.
-* [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Used to style elements of the site.
-* [JavaScript](https://www.javascript.com/) - Used to add interactivity to elements of the site.
-* [Python](https://www.python.org/) - Primary language used to develop the back-end portions of the site.
+* HTML
+* CSS
+* JSX
+* Javascript

 ## Frameworks/libraries
-* [Django](https://www.djangoproject.com/) - Python web framework providing pre-built syntax structures and providing essential 'app' file structures.
-  - [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/) - Integrated set of Django applications addressing authentication, registration, and account management.
-  - [Django Summernote](https://github.com/summernote/django-summernote) - A simple WYSIWYG editor for use with Django.
-  - [Django CrispyForms](https://django-crispy-forms.readthedocs.io/en/latest/) - Gives added control and choices with regards to the rendering behavior of Django forms.
-  - [Django Active-Link](https://django-active-link.readthedocs.io/en/latest/readme.html) - A simple way to highlight active links in a Django app.
+* Django Rest Framework - back end API
+* React.JS - All components used to create and render the front-end
+* React Bootstrap - Provided additional styling options
+* Gitpod - CLI workspace
+* Github - Hosting platform for repository
-* [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - CSS web framework providing in-built classes to support design and responsiveness.
+* Heroku - Used to host and deploy the live app

 ## Databases
-* [ElephantSQL](https://www.elephantsql.com/) - Database used to store all models and user-generated data.
+* ElephantSQL - Database used to store all models and user-generated data.
-* [Cloudinary](https://cloudinary.com/) - Cloud database for storing images and uploaded files from the front-end of my app.
+* Cloudinary - Cloud database for storing images and uploaded files from the front-end of my app.

 ## Other Tools
-* [Heroku](https://www.heroku.com/) - A cloud platform used for hosting the app.
-* [Github](https://github.com/github) - Used to host my app's source code.
-Also provided the tools for creating *issues* and a *kanban board* for my agile approach to development.
-* [Git](https://git-scm.com/) - Git is an open source distributed version control system used to manage all code.
-* [Pip3](https://pypi.org/project/pip/) - The package installer for Python, used to install packages from the Python Package Index and other indexes.
+* Pip3 - The package installer for Python, used to install packages from the Python Package Index and other indexes.
-* [Gunicorn](https://gunicorn.org/) - Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX (translates HTTP requests for Python to understand).
+* Gunicorn - Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX (translates HTTP requests for Python to understand).
-* [Pyscopg2](https://pypi.org/project/psycopg2/) - PostgreSQL database adapter for Python.
+* Pyscopg2 - PostgreSQL database adapter for Python.
-* [VScode](https://code.visualstudio.com/) - A code editor redefined and optimized for building and debugging modern web and cloud applications.
+* VScode - A code editor redefined and optimized for building and debugging modern web and cloud applications.
-* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - A set of web developer tools built directly into the Google Chrome browser.
+* Chrome Dev Tools - A set of web developer tools built directly into the Google Chrome browser.
 Used to help debug my code during development.
-* [Google Fonts](https://fonts.google.com/) - A font catalogue, providing a variety of free custom fonts.
+* Google Fonts - A font catalogue, providing a variety of free custom fonts.
-* [Font Awesome](https://fontawesome.com/) - An online icon library, used to provide small icons for social links and navigation functions.
+* Font Awesome - An online icon library, used to provide small icons for social links and navigation functions.
-* [Coolors](https://coolors.co/) - Used to research colours and create a palette for the project.
+* Coolors - Used to research colours and create a palette for the project.
-* [Balsamiq](https://balsamiq.com/wireframes/) - Used to create wireframes of the site during planning stages.
+* Balsamiq - Used to create wireframes of the site during planning stages.
+* Favicon - Used to create favicon for app.
+* AmIResponsive - Used to check responsiveness on multiple devices.
-* [Lucidchart](https://www.lucidchart.com/pages/) - Used to create and display model structures.
+* DrawSQL - Used to create and display model structures.

 [Return to contents](#contents)